Psychological Assessment Center of Charlotte, PLLC

 CAIS School Entry Assessments

-The Charlotte Area Independent Schools Consortium (CAIS) is an elite organization of the top private schools in the Charlotte-Mecklenburg area that are united in their efforts and desires to determine the best educational match between your child, your family, and your school(s) of choice with the hopes of providing an academic environment that fosters your child’s greatest potential.
+The Charlotte Area Independent Schools Consortium (CAIS) is an elite organization of the top private schools in the Charlotte-Mecklenburg area that are united in their efforts and desires to determine the best educational match between your child, your family, and your school(s) of choice in hopes of providing an academic environment that fosters your child’s greatest potential.
 Cognitive assessment is one of the tools used to ensure an appropriate match between your child and their learning environment.
-As such, standardized cognitive evaluations allow families to avoid multiple evaluations while granting member schools the opportunity to assess applicants on an objective and uniform basis.
-The Wechsler Preschool and Primary Scale of Intelligence–Fourth Edition (WPPSI-IV) is administered to Pre-K, Kindergarten, and Grade 1 applicants whereas the Wechsler Intelligence Scale for Children–Fifth Edition (WISC-V) is required for rising Grades 2-4.
+As such, standardized cognitive assessments allow families to avoid multiple evaluations while granting member schools the opportunity to assess applicants on an objective and uniform basis.
+The Wechsler Preschool and Primary Scale of Intelligence–Fourth Edition (WPPSI-IV) is administered to Pre-K, Kindergarten, and Grade 1 applicants, whereas the Wechsler Intelligence Scale for Children–Fifth Edition (WISC-V) is required for rising Grades 2-4.

 Non-CAIS School Entry Assessments